Angels & Demons (film): Plot

-The Catholic Church mourns Pope Pius XVI's sudden death, and prepares for the papal conclave to elect his successor.
-Father Patrick McKenna, the Camerlengo, temporarily controls the Vatican during the sede vacante.
+Mourning Pope Pius XVI's sudden death, the Catholic Church prepares the papal conclave to elect his successor.
+Fr.
+Patrick McKenna, the Camerlengo, temporarily controls the Vatican during the sede vacante.

-Meanwhile, at CERN, scientists Father Silvano Bentivoglio and Dr. Vittoria Vetra create three canisters of antimatter.
-Checking on the experiment, Vetra finds him murdered and one canister stolen.
-Shortly thereafter, four of the preferiti are kidnapped by a supposed Illuminati representative.
-He informs the Vatican he will murder one cardinal each hour, from 8 p.m. to midnight, when the stolen antimatter will explode, destroying the city.
+Meanwhile, at CERN, scientists Fr.
+Silvano Bentivoglio and Dr. Vittoria Vetra create three antimatter canisters.
+Checking on them, Vetra finds Bentivoglio murdered and one canister gone.
+Shortly thereafter, four preferiti are kidnapped by a supposed Illuminati representative.
+The Vatican discovers one cardinal will die each hour, from 8 p.m. to midnight, when the antimatter explodes, destroying the city.

-American symbologist Professor Robert Langdon is sought for help by Claudio Vicenzi, due to his past involvement with the Priory of Sion in Paris and London, (Note: As depicted in The Da Vinci Code (2006)).
-From the assassin's threat, he deduces that the four cardinals will be murdered on the four altars of the "Path of Illumination", in locations relevant to the classical elements.
+Claudio Vicenzi recruits American symbologist Professor Robert Langdon to help, for his experience with the Priory of Sion in Paris and London.
+(Note: As depicted in The Da Vinci Code (2006)) He deduces the four murders will occur on the four altars of the "Path of Illumination", relevant to the classical elements.
 Langdon is granted access to the Vatican Secret Archive (Note: Its name was Vatican Secret Archive until October 2019, 10 years after this film was released, when Pope Francis issued a motu proprio changing the name to Vatican Apostolic Archive.) to research the altars, against the head of the Swiss Guard Commander Richter's wishes.

 Galileo's banned book gives clues to the first altar.
-Initially believing it is the Pantheon, they eventually discover it to be the Chigi Chapel.
-Rushing there with two Vatican City police officers, they are too late.
-Cardinal Ebner has suffocated on a mouthful of dirt and branded with the ambigrammatic word "Earth".
+Initially believing it is the Pantheon, they realise it is the Chigi Chapel.
+Richter dismissively abandons them, but two Vatican City police officers rush them there.
+Too late, Cardinal Ebner has suffocated through a mouth full of dirt, and is branded with "Earth".

-Following a clue at the Chigi Chapel's Bernini statue, Langdon realizes the next altar is a Bernini sculpture in St. Peter's Square.
-Again arriving too late, Cardinal Lamassé's lungs are punctured and he is branded with "Air".
-Through a note on the body, Vetra suspects Pius XVI supposed stroke was actually an overdose of tinzaparin, his thrombophlebitis medication.
-They secretly confirm this after inspecting his body in the Vatican necropolis.
+A clue at the Chigi Chapel's Bernini statue leads Langdon to the next altar, another sculpture in St. Peter's Square.
+Again arriving late, Cardinal Lamassé's lungs are punctured and he is branded with "Air".
+A note left makes Vetra suspect Pius XVI's "stroke" was actually a tinzaparin overdose, which they secretly confirm this inspecting his body in the necropolis.

-Langdon and the officers realise the Santa Maria della Vittoria is the altar of fire.
-There, they find Cardinal Guidera, burned to death and branded with "Fire".
-The assassin appears, killing all but Langdon before escaping.
+Langdon and the officers hurry to the altar of fire, the Santa Maria della Vittoria.
+Cardinal Guidera has been burned to death, branded with "Fire".
+The assassin then kills all but Langdon before escaping.

-Langdon identifies the final altar as Piazza Navona's Four Rivers sculpture.
-Escorted by two other officers, they find the assassin attempting to drown Cardinal Baggia, who is branded with "Water".
-He kills the officers, but Langdon, aided by bystanders, rescues Baggia.
-He reveals he and the other preferiti were held in Castel Sant'Angelo.
+The final altar is Piazza Navona's Four Rivers sculpture.
+The incompetent Richter demands Langdon return to the Vatican, but he and two policemen catch the assassin drowning Cardinal Baggia, who is branded with "Water", in a fountain.
+He kills the officers and escapes, but Langdon and bystanders rescue Baggia.
+He reveals the preferiti were held in Castel Sant'Angelo.